WalletScrutiny/WalletScrutinyCom/_android/roseon.finance.md

 ### The App

 We downloaded the app and it required the email address.
-Then it asked to verify the email. once we verified the email, we then tried to deposit into the BTC account.
+Then it asked to verify the email.
+Once we verified the email, we then tried to deposit into the BTC account.

 Then they provided a 16-bit key backup in case the account is lost.